 This section provides detail on how electric utilities operate, along with the questions and concerns that are likely to arise as solar energy use expands.
 This will help local governments engage with utilities as they work toward their solar energy development goals.

-This section will provide an overview of community solar, including the different types of community solar models, various challenges of community solar models, and case studies of community solar.
+This section provides an overview of community solar, including the different types of community solar models, various challenges of community solar models, and case studies of community solar.

-This section will provide information on the financing of solar energy development as well as tools for local governments to shape local solar markets; including information regarding solarize campaigns, solar for LMI communities, PACE Financing, and workforce development.
+This section provides information on the financing of solar energy development as well as tools for local governments to shape local solar markets, including information regarding solarize campaigns, solar for LMI communities, PACE Financing, and workforce development.

 This section will provide information to help local governments adopt solar on public facilities.
 Topics covered include site development, financing municipal solar, regulatory issues, and municipal projects on Brownfields.

-This section will cover how solar and storage systems work as well as guidelines for communities on how to foster the development of solar and storage at the local level.
+This section covers how solar + storage systems work as well as guidelines for communities on how to foster the development of solar + storage to promote resilience at the local level.